syncXL/debrief-ai/README.md

 # The Debrief

+An AI-powered multi-voice news podcast generator built on Azure AI Foundry — GPT-4.1 for all LLM inference and Azure Neural TTS for expressive multi-persona synthesis across 11 distinct voices.

-An AI-powered multi-voice news podcast generator.
-Given a topic preference, it fetches live news, routes stories to specialist shows, generates per-persona spoken analysis, and streams back a full audio episode — each voice distinct, each segment structured as a broadcast segment.
+Given a topic preference, it fetches live news, routes stories to specialist shows, generates per-persona spoken analysis, and streams back a full audio episode.
+A persistent Neo4j knowledge graph solves a core problem in episodic AI content: a Researcher agent queries prior context before each episode generates, and an Archivist agent writes extracted entities and relationships back after — so the system accumulates memory across episodes and avoids repeating the same framing show after show.
 ## How it works

 ```